DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/supported-microcontrollers/wifi-mega.rst

  https://usa.banggood.com/Geekcreit-Mega-+WiFi-R3-Module-ATmega2560+ESP8266-32Mb-Memory-USB-TTL-CH340G-p-1205437.html?cur_warehouse=CN

- ***TODO:*** show link for external antenna and how to cut the trace to the circuit trace antenna on the board.
+ ..
+TODO:: show link for external antenna and how to cut the trace to the circuit trace antenna on the board.